judepayne/dictim/README.md

 [![bb compatible](https://raw.githubusercontent.com/babashka/babashka/master/logo/badge.svg)](https://babashka.org)

-Data driven diagrams.
+Diagrams as data: dynamically generate rather than locking away information in hand produced diagrams.

-Dictim is a Clojure/ Babashka library for representing a diagram using a subset of Clojure's edn data format.
-It then allows you to compile the edn into either Terrastruct's [d2](https://github.com/terrastruct/d2) or Graphviz's [dot](https://graphviz.org/doc/info/lang.html) languages.
-You can use either the d2 or graphviz executable to produce the diagram.
+Dictim let's you specify diagrams as data, using Clojure's edn data format (or Json).
+You can compile the specification to [d2's](https://github.com/terrastruct/d2) text language and use d2 to convert that into a diagram.
+It's also possible to parse d2 back into edn.

-Dictim has deeper support for d2. d2 text can be parsed into dictim format.
+This is a Clojure/Babashka library with experimental Clojurescript support.

-You can also install dictim as a command line tool; details below.
+Dictim also comes as a command line tool.
+Details below.

-Clojurescript support is experimental.
+Dictim can also be compiled into Graphviz' dot text language.

 ## Release Information